-Many people don’t realize that owning real estate outside their primary market is a smart way to spread out risk, earn better returns, tap into up-and-coming areas, and potentially invest more efficiently from a tax perspective.
+Many people don’t realize that choosing to buy an out-of-state income property is a smart way to spread out risk, earn better returns, tap into up-and-coming areas, and potentially invest more efficiently from a tax perspective.

 I can speak from experience: My wife and I bought three houses in one day from halfway around the globe using the Roofstock marketplace.

 We know firsthand the benefits that come from casting a wider net when searching for the right investment property.
 (Sound crazy?
 Read my four-part Roofstock review series).

-Here are five reasons you should consider buying an out-of-state investment property:
+Here are five reasons you might want to buy an out-of-state income property:

 Reason #1 – Affordability

 Ask anyone living in San Francisco or New York City and they will bemoan how expensive real estate is in their area—they will have no shortage of stories to share.
 This is because so many people want or need to live in big cities.
 Where there is high demand, there will be high pricing and potentially higher appreciation.

 If the market you live in is too expensive, don’t give up on a becoming a property investor.
-Rather, explore other cities or states that offer the right combination of entry price and gross yield (annual rent/price).
+Rather, buy an income property in other cities or states that offer the right combination of entry price and gross yield (annual rent/price).
 These markets exist, especially in the Midwest and South.
 This can help you get started or continue down your real estate investing path.

 Tip: Not sure where to start?
 Check out Roofstock’s single-family rental markets: